-Dance Research & Perspectives in Practice MADR1 (30 credits) Core module – Autumn and Spring Term
+Dance Research & Perspectives in Practice MADR1 (30 credits) Autumn and Spring Term

-Arts Project Management MAAP1 (15 credits) Core module – Autumn and Spring Term
+Arts Project Management MAAP1 (15 credits) Autumn and Spring Term

 Arts Project Management provides you with space to consider the business side to art production.
-You will look at the significance of projects as an instrument of change, their scope and definition, and the roles and responsibilities of people within them.
-You will learn a range of tools to assist you in the initiation, planning, execution, management and evaluation of projects.
-By the end of the module you will know how to write a proposal for a significant arts project that is feasible, manageable and could be brought to a successful conclusion on time and within a specified budget, increasing your confidence and competence.
+You will learn a range of advanced research and organisational tools to assist you in the initiation, planning, execution, management and evaluation of a project throughout all its phases.
+By the end of the module, you will know how to write a proposal for a significant arts project that is feasible, manageable and could be brought to a successful conclusion on time and within a specified budget, increasing your confidence and competence.

-OPTION 1: Creative Modes of Enquiry MACM1 (15 credits) – Autumn and Spring Term
+Creative Modes of Enquiry MACM1 (15 credits) Autumn and Spring Term

-In this optional module you work on developing skills as a creator and maker both individually and in small collaborative groups.
-You are encouraged to explore a range of ideas and processes related to choreography, improvisation, movement research, conceptual and performance art, looking in particular at collaborative working practices.
+In this module you will work on developing skills as a creator and maker both individually and in small collaborative groups.
+You will explore a range of ideas and processes related to choreography, improvisation, movement research, conceptual and performance art, looking in particular at collaborative working practices.
 Although largely practical, these sessions are underpinned by historical and theoretical study.
-Students are introduced to current debates surrounding intellectual property rights and the affect this has on the creator and their practice.
+Students are introduced to current debates surrounding intellectual property rights and the effect these have on the creator and their practice.

-OPTION 2: Professional Practice: Project MAPP1 (15 credits) – Autumn and Spring Term
+Professional Practice: Project MAPP1 (30 credits) Spring and Early Summer Term

 This module enables you to develop and refine your creative and performance skills to a sophisticated level, identifying your own stylistic preferences and aptitudes.
-As part of this module you will engage in collaborative approaches to devising, rehearsal and performance, building understanding of physical dynamics, musical phrasing and creative expression as well as marketing and project management.
+You will engage in collaborative approaches to devising, rehearsal and performance alongside peers and professional artists, building an understanding of physical dynamics, musical phrasing and creative expression as well as marketing and project management.
 This project is delivered intensively in blocks of rehearsal over a number of weeks and normally includes extended rehearsals to facilitate a high level of creative and physical involvement.

-Fundraising for the Creative Industries MAFC1 (15 credits) Core module – Early Summer Term
+Fundraising for the Creative Industries MAFC1 (15 credits) Autumn and Spring Term

-Marketing and Digital Representation MAMD1 (15 credits) Core module – Early Summer Term
+Marketing and Digital Representation MAMD1 (15 credits) Spring and Early Summer Term

-The marketing and digital representation module explores the social paradigm (through social networks) fuelled by digital technologies.
-The module supports dance artists to develop a critical awareness of the opportunities and challenges that this shift presents.
-Through a series of seminars you will explore strategic approaches to digital marketing and tools to create platforms online that represent artists in a complex and ever evolving digital environment.
+The marketing and digital representation module explores the opportunities and challenges fuelled by digital movements, video technologies and social networks.
+Through a series of seminars, you will explore strategic approaches to digital marketing and tools to create online platforms that represent your work in a complex and ever-evolving digital environment.

 Research Project MARP1 (60 credits) Extended Summer Term

-Building on your experiences and expertise developed across the course, this is the final module in the last term and an opportunity to consolidate and demonstrate your learning.
-With support from MA lecturers via tutorials you will be encouraged to work independently on a focused and original research project directly relevant to your ongoing professional development.
+Building on experiences and expertise developed across the course, this final module provides an opportunity to consolidate and demonstrate your learning.
+With support from MA lecturers via extensive tutorials, you will be encouraged to work independently on a focused and original research project directly relevant to your ongoing professional development.
 This may take a range of forms including performance, choreography, lecture demonstration or dissertation.
-You will have the opportunity to work individually or collectively within a performative context including the possibility of staging public performance events.
+You will have the opportunity to work individually or collectively within a performative context, including the possibility of staging public performance events.